The Encyclopedia of American Songs and Musicals

 Claude Hopkins - I can't dance, I got ants in my pants

-15 The unemployment always borders on 20 % of the workforce.
+15 The unemployment rate always borders on 20 % of the workforce.
 Despite ambitious measures, the country indeed seems remained sunk in the Depression while Europe witnesses the rise of totalitarian regimes.
 The dust bowls continue to strike the Mid-West and Florida is in turn hit by a hurricane considered as the most devastating of the century.

 Best musical movie : The Gold Diggers of 1935 starring Dick Powell, Adolphe Menjou, Gloria Stuart